Nuitka/Nuitka-website/doc/user-documentation/tutorial-setup-and-build.rst

 #####################################
- Tutorial Setup and build on Windows
+ Tutorial Setup and Build on Windows
 #####################################

 This is basic steps if you have nothing installed, of course if you have